Takahiro855/Hardware-Lifecycle-Extension-Project/README.md

 # Step: 1 Task Manager shows 100% Disk Usage
 * The system is experiencing a performance bottleneck, characterized by significant latency in web browsing and application response times, independent of available disk storage.
-* Despite ample free disk space, the user interface remains unresponsive and slow
+* Despite ample free disk space, the user interface remains unresponsive and slow.

 ![Summary Page](Diagnostics/01%20Battery%20Not%20Detected.jpg)